hecerinc/Notes-On/finanzas/chap14.md

 > **profit-sharing plan**: an arrangement in which employees of a firm participate in the company's earnings.

 - Many employers establish minimum and maximum amounts to be paid as contributions to profit-sharing plans, regarldess of how low or high corporate earnings are.
-- Contributions to profit-sharing plans are invested inc ertain types of fixed-interest products, stocks and bonds, and in many cases securities issued by the emplying firm itself.
+- Contributions to profit-sharing plans are invested in certain types of fixed-interest products, stocks and bonds, and in many cases securities issued by the employing firm itself.

 > Some major firms offer _voluntary profit-sharing plans_ that invest heavily in their own stock.
 It's common in many of these cases for long-term career employees to accumulate several hundred thousand dollars' worth of the company's stock.
-And we're not talking about highly paid corporate executives here; rather, these are just average employees who had the discipline tod ivert a portion of their salary consistently to the company's profit-sharing plan.
+And we're not talking about highly paid corporate executives here; rather, these are just average employees who had the discipline to divert a portion of their salary consistently to the company's profit-sharing plan.
 However, _there is a real and significant downside to this practice_: if the company should hit hard times, then not only could you face salary cuts (or lose your job), but the value of your profit-sharing account will likely tumble as well.
 Certainly, employees should seriously consider taking steps to diversify their pension portfolios more adequately if more than 30-40% of their portfolios is concentrated in their company's stock.

 #### Thrift and Savings plans

-> **thrift and savings plans**: A plan to supllement pension and other fringe benefits; the firm contributes an amount equal to a set proportion of the employee's contribution.
+> **thrift and savings plans**: A plan to suplement pension and other fringe benefits; the firm contributes an amount equal to a set proportion of the employee's contribution.

 E.g.: the employer might match an employee's contributions at the rate of 50 cents on the dollar up to, say, 6% of salary.
 Thus an employee making $40K a year could pay $2.4K into the plan annually, and the employer would kick in another $1,200.